Particle-Network/particle-network-docs/nft-service/solana-nft-service/auction-house.md

 ![Architecture](../../.gitbook/assets/API\_Flow.png)

 {% hint style="info" %}
-If you want to build your own market, you need to implement some centralized functions yourself, such as the list of NFTs being sold, the history activities of NFTs, etc.
+If you want to build your market, you need to implement some centralized functions yourself, such as the list of NFTs being sold, the history activities of NFTs, etc.
 {% endhint %}

-### 🔥 NFT\_AH\_initializeMarket
+### 🔥 NFT_AH_initializeMarket

-> Initialize a market that can bought and sold NFT from
+> Initialize a market that can buy and sell NFT from

 **Parameters:**